 The relaxed, playful, non-performance-oriented classroom setting respects and supports the unique learning styles, developmental levels, and temperaments of all participants, creating a strong sense of community.

-At-home materials include a CD and songbook for each semester (see our Curriculum page).
+At-home materials include a CD and songbook for each semester, as well as, a download code for access to the Family Music Zone (see our Curriculum page).

 Music Together goes far beyond the classroom experience.
 Its wealth of engaging songs and activities serve as a springboard for spontaneous music play at home, empowering families and filling their daily lives with musical joy.

 The Importance of Family Music-Making: Now More than Ever: Music is not only fun for youngsters to listen, sing, play, and dance along to, we know it also helps children develop important skills essential for success in school and in life, such as language, pre-literacy and pre-numerical skills, concentration, confidence, self-regulation, and self-esteem.
 What some people may not know is that all children are naturally musical.
 Just as we are all born with the potential to learn to speak and understand language, we also all have the ability, from birth, to be musical.
 And nurturing this innate ability as early as possible provides the foundation for later success in making music, whether it’s as part of the marching band or simply the confidence to dance at the high school prom.
 Read more.

 The Music Together® program was developed by Kenneth K. Guilmartin and his curriculum coauthor Lili M. Levinowitz, Ph.D.
 In 1985, Ken founded the Center for Music and Young Children (CMYC) to research and develop early childhood music programs for Birch Tree Group, Ltd., publishers of the Suzuki Method®.
 A working theater composer and music educator certified in Dalcroze Eurhythmics, Ken became drawn to the fields of early childhood education and music therapy in his work for Birch Tree.